thoni56/devilbox-tools-for-joomla/README.md

 backup is the goto solution not only for backups but there is also an automatic restore script from Akeeba that is called UNiTE.

-- Devilbox - docker based HTTPD/PHP/MYSQL... environment
+- Devilbox - a Docker based HTTPD/PHP/MYSQL... environment
-- Akeeba Backup and UNiTE for easy website backup and automated restore
+- Akeeba Backup and UNiTE - easy website backup and automated restore

 ## Installation